lsellens/script.module.audo-dependencies/README.md

 script.module.audo-dependencies
 ===============================

-This module contains all of the dependances for audo
+This module contains all of the dependences for audo